-Recently there was a brief article in the Orange County Catholic, titled “Supporting Diversity and Inclusion Means Teaching Kids about Those with Disabilities,” by Cathi Douglas.
-While Douglas’s article focuses on children, congregation members of all ages would benefit from conversations on diversity and disabilities in the church—not only are they better able to love and welcome every member of the Body of Christ (not just those who are able to sit still), but they’re reminded of their own frailty and dependence on the Lord.
+While Douglas’s article, “Supporting Diversity and Inclusion Means Teaching Kids about Those with Disabilities,” by Cathi Douglas, focuses on children, it shows more broadly that congregation members of all ages benefit from conversations on diversity and disabilities in the church—not only are they better able to love and welcome every member of the Body of Christ (not just those who are able to sit still), but they’re reminded of their own frailty and dependence on the Lord.

 There is a need in churches for disability ministry for neurodiverse people and a lack of resources available for many congregations, the greatest of which is the absence of volunteers.
 It’s not that people are unwilling to welcome individuals with cognitive disabilities, but that they don’t know how to say, “Please, bring your family members with special needs to disrupt our services.
 We don’t mind.”
 As someone who has a sister with autism, I’ve learned that the secret of inclusion is simply saying hi.
 When a congregation comes to know a person in the neurodiverse spectrum, the constant movement, occasional groaning, and potential outbursts become just another part of human involvement in the service.
 Congregations generally don’t mind much when an infant or child bursts out screaming—why should a person with special needs get attention from a distracted congregation?
 Perhaps one reason these disruptions make people uncomfortable is because they’re unaccustomed to them.
 When we build relationships with people who have special needs, these eccentricities blend into the coughing, muttering, and inevitable movement and noise of the social environment.

-Neurodiverse people are baptized children of God and ought to be offered the chance to partake in the same gifts as you and I. Inclusion is their birthright.
+Neurodiverse people who are baptized children of God ought to be offered the chance to partake of the same gifts as you and I. Inclusion is their birthright.
 Our God loves the meek.
 Recently I saw a church marquee that said, “God can’t use you if you don’t walk.”
 Obviously, this was a challenge to the indifferent Christian, but I still wonder, from their perspective, who can walk, and what ‘walking’ means.
-Neurodiverse people love the Lord and his people in ways that tend to outperform the crippling cynicism of neurotypical people.
 The Apostle Paul describes in 1 Corinthians how the message of Christ crucified is foolishness to our understanding (1:18-20).
 God chose the foolish things of the world to shame the wise and the weak things to shame the strong (1:27).
 He chose the lowly things and the despised things and made us one body with many parts (1:28; 12:12-26).
 Yet, we forget to consider the infant, the shut-in, and the otherwise needy person as equal parts of the same body as the rest of us.
 Neurodiverse people were baptized by the same spirit into the one body (12:13).
 Although they may appear weaker in our foolishness, they are indispensable and possess unique gifts (12:22).
 Just like you and I, people with disabilities have a vocation.

 In the Heidelberg Disputation, Martin Luther suggests theses that would pave the way for a theology of disability.
 That same theological perspective—a theology of the cross which emphasizes Christ’s work over human ability—should inform how we view the place of neurodiverse people in the church and inspire a priority for inclusion.
 Although no one intends to exclude people with disabilities, we excommunicate them by not welcoming them to worship alongside us.